LGN520/farreach-public/docs/netreach-voting.md

 	+ NOTE: clone/recirculate/resubmit will use the original packet before ingress pipeline even if we change some packet header fields in ingress pipeline
 	+ Remove PUTREQ_RU, instead we use PUTREQ + meta.is_putreq_ru of 1 to distinguish it (port_forward_tbl)
-	+ Update MATs for PUTREQ_RU (val.p4 for value and vallen, key.p4, valid.p4, dirty.p4, seq.p4 for savedseq, vote.p4, lock.p4)
+	+ Update MATs for PUTREQ_RU (val.p4 for value and vallen, key.p4, valid.p4, dirty.p4, seq.p4 for seq and savedseq, vote.p4, lock.p4)

 ## In-switch eviction mechanism